fenos/Mex/README.md

 #### Lists Conversations ####

 Do you need to retrive a nice lists of the conversations that the current user has started or has been invited?
-Ok well use this one: but keep in mind that the archived conversations will be not showed here.
+Ok well use this one, but keep in mind that the archived conversations will be not showed here.

 What you aspect from this method?
 Lists of conversations / informations participants / last message sent